jaikarve/databricks-aws-e2-cft/README.md

   * __PricingTier__: Pricing tier of the workspace.
 For more information, see https://databricks.com/product/aws-pricing
   * __ClusterPolicyID__: Unique identifier for the cluster policy.

-To delete all resources in the stack using the AWS CLI, use the following command, replacing `<aws_profile>` with a profile linked to your AWS account with admin access:
+To delete all resources in the stack using the AWS CLI, use the following command, replacing `<stack_name` with the name of your stack and `<aws_profile>` with a profile linked to your AWS account with admin access:

 `aws cloudformation delete-stack --stack-name KarveBHTest --profile karve-personal`